-Like many people around the holiday season, you might be reflecting on ways to improve your life next year.
+Like many people around the holiday season, you might be reflecting on ways to improve your finances next year.
 Health and finances make up the majority of the New Year’s resolutions, yet many people fail to stick with their new goals and after just a few short weeks end up right back where they started.

 But improving your financial situation doesn’t have to be painful, you just need to take the proper approach.

-Related: 35 Ways To Save Money
+Related: How I Save Money

 This is not where I’ll tell you to contribute the maximum to your RRSP and TFSA portfolios, while building up a six month emergency fund and pre-paying your mortgage at the same time.
 You’re not going to hear how to pay off your credit card debt and student loans while saving for a down payment on a house.